David Peters (poker player)

 David Peters (born April 16, 1987) is an American professional poker player from Toledo, Ohio.
-One of the most prolific tournament players of all-time, Peters' live tournament winnings exceed $40,000,000.
+One of the most prolific tournament players of all time, Peters' live tournament winnings exceed $45,000,000.

 Poker career

 David Peters declared that he started playing after seeing Chris Moneymaker win the 2003 WSOP Main Event.
 He looked for some online freerolls, ended up winning one of them for $600.

 Since 2006, Peters has been an active and successful participant in the major poker tournament circuit both in the United States and overseas.

 On the circuit, his nickname is "silent assassin".

 World Series of Poker

 Peters has won four World Series of Poker bracelets, the first of which came in a $1,500 No Limit Hold'em event at the 2016 World Series of Poker; he won $412,557 as a result of his victory.
 His second bracelet came during the 2020 World Series of Poker Online, a special version of the World Series that was organized due to the COVID-19 pandemic.
+His third came in the 2021 WSOP Online in the $7,777 No Limit Hold'em Lucky 7s High Roller.
+He won his fourth bracelet in the 2022 WSOP in the $75,000 High Roller Bounty No-Limit Hold'em.
 In addition to his bracelet victories, Peters has won one World Series of Poker Circuit event, earning $86,908 and a championship ring.
 Across all World Series of Poker branded events, Peters has cashed a total of 70 times, with 17 final tables.